Labrador choral traditions celebrated

 It consists of a series of musical encounters between the church and community choirs in Nain, Makkovik, Hopedale and Happy Valley-Goose Bay with a group of musicians from the island.

-Timed to coincide with the liturgical season surrounding Easter, the project brings the St. John’s-based musicians into each community for several days to share in rehearsals and performances with community musicians, culminating in a large choral celebration coinciding with the Easter Monday celebrations in Hopedale.
+Timed to coincide with the liturgical season surrounding Easter, the project brought the St. John’s-based musicians into each community for several days to share in rehearsals and performances with community musicians and culminated in a large choral celebration coinciding with the Easter Monday celebrations in Hopedale.

-The whole project is being documented by filmmaker Nigel Markham and CBC radio producer Francesca Swann for future broadcast.
+The whole project was documented by filmmaker Nigel Markham and CBC radio producer Francesca Swann for future broadcast.

 The traditions of choral singing in coastal Labrador have a long and unique history.
 Soon after the arrival of the missionaries, the Labrador Inuit began singing the complex Moravian music of the 18th century with great accomplishment.
 Before the end of the 19th century Inuit musicians had assumed stewardship for a distinctive and indigenous musical tradition of choral singing with string orchestra, as well as brass bands.

 Generations of Inuit organists and choirmasters have preserved and refined that tradition which is rooted in a compelling practice of congregational choral singing.
-And from April 15-28 this year, they will be sharing that tradition with the members of the Innismara Vocal Ensemble, together with a St. John’s-based string quartet and brass quintet.
+And from April 15-28 this year, they shared that tradition with the members of the Innismara Vocal Ensemble, together with a St. John’s-based string quartet and brass quintet.

-In each community the visiting musicians will have the opportunity to rehearse with and learn from local musicians, coming together for community celebrations in portions of the Easter services, as well as community concerts.
+In each community the visiting musicians will had opportunity to rehearse with and learn from local musicians, coming together for community celebrations in portions of the Easter services, as well as community concerts.

 The Choral Traditions project has been developed by choral conductor Kellie Walsh with Tim Borlase and Tom Gordon.